rdkcentral/Lightning-SDK/docs/plugins/language.md

 # Language

-The Language plugin helps to make your App multilanguage.
+The language plugin supports internationalisation features for your App.

 ## Usage